-It is estimated that 70% of people land their jobs through networking.
+It is estimated that 75% of people land their jobs through networking.
 Employers fill positions with people they know or are referred by colleagues.
-If an employer can fill a position this way, why go through the hassle of a job search?

 What is Networking?

 Networking involves building a relationship with anyone who might be in a position to support you in your career development.
 They can provide you with insight, advice, and referrals and you can offer to support them with any needs that they might have.

 Networking is a mutual relationship.
 The people with who you meet might want to employ your resources one day or not.
 Even if you don’t end up working for this person, they can be a great resource and colleague as you continue to grow and advance in your career.

 An integral part of networking is the informational interview.
 This is not a job interview.
 The informational interview is a way to get to know more about an industry, a particular job or advice on career success.